vvguard/notes/FAISSnotes.md

 - Efficiency: FAISS is optimized for speed and scalability.
 Some techniques used to enable fast similarity searches even on massive datasets are
-- Sub index structures,
+  - Sub index structures
--
+  - Sub quantization
--   quantization, and multi-threading .
+  - Sub multi-threading